 In most cases a judge may order a suspect released, remanded to custody to await trial, held in pretrial detention pending investigation, or released on bail.
-Although suspects are entitled to bail (except in cases of violent crimes), release on bail was infrequent.
+Although suspects are entitled to release on bail except in cases of violent crimes, judges infrequently ordered such release on bail.

 Authorities were more likely to grant bail to citizens than to noncitizens.
-Noncitizens charged with minor crimes may be released to their employer (or a family member for minors), although they may not leave the country until the case is resolved.
+Noncitizens charged with minor crimes may be released to the custody of their employer (or a family member for children) pending trial, although they may not leave the country until the case is resolved.

-By law in non-security-related cases, the accused is entitled to legal representation throughout the process and prompt access to family members.
+By law in nonsecurity-related cases, the accused is entitled to legal representation throughout the process and prompt access to family members.
 There are provisions for government-funded legal counsel for indigent prisoners in criminal cases, and authorities generally honored this requirement.
-There were no new reported cases invoking either the Protection of Society Law or the Combating Terrorism Law.